OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: More Dataset Details

 To enable subjects to trigger interactive tasks without an online micro gesture recognition model, we designed a threshold-based heuristic micro gesture recognition algorithm.
 This heuristic algorithm identifies gestures by measuring the distances between the thumb and specific joints of other fingers.
 Our primary objectives were (1) to provide subjects with real-time interactive feedback to ensure natural gesture execution, and (2) to determine the start and end of gestures via the heuristic algorithm, enabling automated gesture frame labeling.
 Therefore, the classification accuracy of the heuristic algorithm was not critical; rather, its accuracy in detecting gesture occurrences was essential.
-To this end, we relaxed the threshold constraints so that any performed gesture could trigger the virtual block to move to the next grid cell.
-Subsequently, five professional volunteers familiar with gesture interaction and motion annotation were recruited to inspect and correct any erroneous automatic labels, ensuring label accuracy.
-Compared to traditional labor-intensive manual annotation methods, our approach significantly improved accuracy and avoided uncertainty caused by human bias.\\ {\bf Multi-view Hand Pose Automatic Annotation Algorithm.} OMG-Bench follows the standard 21-joint skeleton annotation scheme \cite{zhang20163d}, which includes the fingertip and three phalangeal joint centers for each finger, along with the wrist joint.
+For example, since the system knows that the target gesture is a thumb sliding along the index finger, it can determine the start and end frames by measuring the distance between the thumb tip and either the index fingertip or the base of the index finger, without considering the other fingers.
+This greatly reduces the difficulty of heuristic recognition, thereby maximizing the chance that each gesture triggers the virtual module to move to the next grid cell.
+Finally, we retain only the gesture boundaries predicted by the heuristic algorithm, while the gesture labels are directly assigned from the predefined sequence.\\ {\bf Human Annotation.} Five professional volunteers familiar with gesture interaction and motion annotation were recruited to inspect and correct any erroneous automatic labels, ensuring label accuracy.
+Specifically, experts review skeleton-overlaid RGB frames to rectify class labels and boundary inaccuracies.
+If the gestures performed by subjects differed from predefined sequence, predefined labels were modified to match.
+If initial boundaries differ significantly from the actual motion, they are manually re-annotated.
+Compared to traditional labor-intensive manual annotation methods, our approach significantly improved accuracy and avoided uncertainty caused by human bias.\\ {\bf Inter-Annotator Consistency.} We invited five experts to jointly annotate 5\% of the data and computed the pairwise boundary IoU and boundary variance among them.
+The average boundary IoU was 0.81, and the average boundary variance was 2.13 frames, indicating high annotation consistency.
+Furthermore, after retraining with random boundary noise applied to the ground truth (±5 frames, p = 0.5), HMATr achieved a DR of 89.1\% (a drop of 0.1\%), while OO-dMVMT achieved a DR of 78.7\% (a drop of 0.4\%).
+These results demonstrate that annotation noise within 5 frames has a negligible impact on training.\\ {\bf Multi-view Hand Pose Automatic Annotation Algorithm.} OMG-Bench follows the standard 21-joint skeleton annotation scheme \cite{zhang20163d}, which includes the fingertip and three phalangeal joint centers for each finger, along with the wrist joint.
 However, annotating large-scale hand pose datasets is both time-consuming and labor-intensive.
 Therefore, we employed a multi-view self-supervised hand pose estimation method to achieve automatic hand skeletal acquisition.
 A self-supervised keypoint detector is trained on depth images using the Dual-Branch Self-Boosting Framework (DSF) \cite{ren2022dual}, and applied to unlabeled multi-view sequences following the Cross-View Fusion Network strategy \cite{ren2022mining}.
 This automatic stage yields accurate and consistent 3D joint coordinates and MANO parameters under most conditions.
 We tested this method on the manually annotated held-out evaluation set, and the error is 2.78 mm.